openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/web/cj-web-debugging-with-devtools.md

 # Debugging Frontend Pages Using DevTools

 Web components support debugging frontend pages using DevTools.
-DevTools is a web frontend development debugging tool that enables debugging mobile device frontend pages on a computer.
-Developers can enable Web component frontend page debugging capabilities through the `setWebDebuggingAccess()` interface.
-Using DevTools, they can debug frontend web pages on mobile devices from a computer.
+DevTools is a web frontend development debugging tool that provides the capability to debug mobile device frontend pages on a computer.
+Developers can use DevTools to debug frontend web pages on mobile devices from a computer.
 The device must be version 4.1.0 or higher.

 ## Debugging Steps

 ### Enable Web Debugging in Application Code

-Before debugging a webpage, the application-side code must call the `setWebDebuggingAccess()` interface to enable Web debugging.

-If the Web debugging switch is not enabled, DevTools cannot detect the webpage to be debugged.
+If the Web debugging switch is not enabled, DevTools cannot discover the webpage to be debugged.

 1. Enable the Web debugging switch in the application code as follows:

     <!-- compile -->

     ```cangjie
-    // index.cj
+    // xxx.cj
+    import ohos.arkui.state_macro_manage.*
-    import ohos.state_macro_manage.*
+    import kit.PerformanceAnalysisKit.Hilog
-    import kit.ArkWeb.WebviewController
+    import ohos.web.webview.WebviewController
-    import kit.UIKit.{Web, BusinessException}
+    import kit.ArkUI.{Web}

+    func loggerError(str: String) {
+        Hilog.error(0, "CangjieTest", str)
+    }

     @Entry
     @Component